A jury says Chiquita should pay millions over paramilitary killings in Colombia

 The case decided on Monday is the first of two “bellwether trials” set for this year, after thousands of claims were consolidated to be heard in federal court in Florida.
 The next proceeding is scheduled to begin on July 15.

-At their outset, each of the two trials was to be composed of 10 claims chosen from the many leveled against Chiquita.
-The first trial eventually went to court with nine claims — and the banana multinational was deemed liable in eight of the deaths.
+The two bellwether trials were to be composed of 10 claims chosen from the many leveled against Chiquita.
+The first trial was narrowed down to nine claims before it went to the jury — and the banana multinational was deemed liable in eight of the deaths.

 After years of legal wrangling and coping with logistical hurdles, the next trial could move more quickly than the first, Scarola said, “because many of the legal rulings that were made in the first proceeding will be applicable and binding in the second proceeding.”
 Things could move even faster, he said, if the jury’s factual findings also apply.